IN/FIDELITY

 Translator’s Note

-In Forough Farrokhzad’s poetry, we can hear a woman express her innermost desires F.rom her first poetry collection, Captive, published in 1952 when she was 18, a confessional style marked by restlessness and joy can be heard despite the constraints laid by a restraining society.
-Anxiety and euphoria are among the fluctuations of a sudden discovery of love that is a salient part of her poetry’s exploration of love, a prevalent theme in most of classical Persian poetry.
-By centering herself as the one who experiences love, Forough takes an unprecedented route of concretizing love, voiced from an underrepresented standpoint.
+In Forough Farrokhzad’s poetry, we can hear a woman express her innermost desires.
+From her first poetry collection, Captive, published in 1952 when she was 18, a confessional style marked by restlessness and joy can be heard despite the constraints laid by a restraining society.
+Anxiety and euphoria are among the fluctuations of a sudden discovery of love that is a salient part of her poetry’s exploration of love, a prevalent theme in most classical Persian poetry.
+By centering herself as the one who experiences love, Farrokhzad takes the unprecedented route of concretizing and problematizing love voiced from an underrepresented standpoint that pushes the culture in a way that does not quite fit as acceptable or easy.

 —Monir Gholamzadeh Bazarbash